- Majors and Minors

 - Certificate Programs

 - Internships & Student Research

 - Student Accessibility Services

 Yongjin Park (Associate Professor of Economics) will direct a new SATA South Korea program, Fall 2014.
 SATA South Korea will be run in association with Konkuk University, one of the major universities in Seoul, South Korea.

 Konkuk University is located in the eastern part of Seoul.
-A bustling metropolis that boasts cutting edge telecommunications and a highly integrated transportation system, Seoul serves as the hub for political, economic, social and cultural focal points of South Korea.
-Students will be able to enjoy the excitement that a metropolitan city can offer and experience the rising economic significance of South Korea.
+A bustling metropolis that boasts cutting edge telecommunications and a highly integrated transportation system, Seoul serves as a hub for political, economic, social and cultural focal points of South Korea.
+Students will enjoy the excitement that a metropolitan city offers and experience the rising economic significance of South Korea.